What Is the Pink Tax and What Does It Mean for You?

 The situation pisses many people off, but what can we do to combat gender-biased pricing?

 For starters, when you go shopping, compare prices between products geared toward men and women.
 And second, consider buying your feminine hygiene products in bulk so you can save money.
-You can also use free rebate apps like Ibotta to cut costs further.
-If you join today, you can even get a $20 bonus.

 Next up, you can actually sign a Change.org petition to end the tampon tax.
 The recent conversation is helping.
 Several states are already considering ending the tampon tax.
 Some New York City schools are proposing to offer free tampons and pads.
 In addition, some companies are offering “period leave” for those whose cycles actually get in the way of their work (totally been there).